 - Antibiotics - triclosan is the most common chemical with antibacterial properties added to toothpaste.
 It has also been added to detergents, deodorants, creams, lotions, and soaps.
 CDC reports in the Fourth National Report on Human Exposure to Environmental Chemicals that triclosan was detected in 75% of people tested.
 Exposure to antibiotics frequently may lead to bacteria that are resistant to known antibiotics, leading to strains that cannot be treated successfully.

 A safer alternative to fluoride, specially for children is toothpaste with xylitol.
 Clinical studies are reporting promising results of tooth decay prevention with xylitol.
-Try our healthy toothpaste without fluoride below.
+Check out our line of healthy, fluoride-free toothpaste.